How to Answer “What Is Your Work Style?” in an Interview (+ Examples)

 Table of contents:

-- Why do employers ask, “What is your work style?”
+- What does “What is your work style?” really mean?

-- Steps on how to answer “What is your work style?”
+- How to answer “What is your work style?”

 - 1. Reflect on your past work experiences